 3) Rapid feedback – It is imperative that agents receive performance feedback instantly, not monthly, quarterly or when something goes wrong.

 In conclusion, there is a clear difference between agent satisfaction and agent engagement.
-An organization must do all in its power to promote the latter.
+An organisation must do all in its power to promote the latter.